cedarbdd/cedar/README.markdown

 ## Focused specs

 Sometimes when debugging or developing a new feature it is useful to run only a subset of your tests.
-That can be achieved by marking any number/combination of examples with an 'f'.
+That can be achieved by marking any number of examples with an 'f'.
 You can use `fit`, `fdescribe` and `fcontext` like this:

           fit(@"should do something eventually", ^{
               // ...